egunduz/DiscoverMarsSurface/README.md

 DiscoverMarsSurfaceWindows: is written with .NET Framework and has a more friendly test interface, however can only run on windows

+Run details: Download the solution and open in Visual Studio (preferably 2019)

 (c) *2022, by Emrah Gunduz*